Aliases for APPL1 Gene

 GeneCards Summary for APPL1 Gene

-APPL1 (Adaptor Protein, Phosphotyrosine Interaction, PH Domain And Leucine Zipper Containing 1) is a Protein Coding gene.
-Diseases associated with APPL1 include exophthalmos.
-Among its related pathways are Pathways in cancer and Cytoskeletal Signaling.
-GO annotations related to this gene include identical protein binding and protein kinase B binding.
+APPL1 (Adaptor Protein, Phosphotyrosine Interacting With PH Domain And Leucine Zipper 1) is a Protein Coding gene.
+Diseases associated with APPL1 include Maturity-Onset Diabetes Of The Young, Type 14 and Maturity-Onset Diabetes Of The Young.
+Among its related pathways are A-beta Pathways: Uptake and Degradation and Cytoskeletal Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase B binding.
 An important paralog of this gene is APPL2.